 Hookie mat: Home-made mat.

-Honkers/Honkas: Ya’ honkas/ On your haunches.
-Was a popular resting/sitting stance of North East miners.
+Honkers / Honkas: Ya’ honkas / On your haunches.
+Was a popular resting / sitting stance for North East miners.

-Hope: A side valley, esepcially in the dales of Northumberland and Durham for example Hedleyhope.
+Hope: A side valley, especially in the dales of Northumberland and Durham for example Hedleyhope, Burnhope, Sweethope.

 Hes or Hez: Has.

-Hoppings: A fair or dance from the Anglo-Saxon word hoppenmeaning fair.
+Hoppings: A fair or dance from the Anglo-Saxon hoppen meaning fair.
 The Toon Moor Hoppings are held in Newcastle.